Issues

 Protect our Farms and Open Space

-Most of us love our farms and open space and how Red Hook and Tivoli have worked to preserve them over the last 10 years.
+Most of us love our farms and open space and how Red Hook and Tivoli have worked to preserve them over the last 20 years.
 I am proud to have helped get these policies passed, as a supporter and activist in the early years when farms were still at risk for McMansion style development.

 As our county legislator, I continue to protect our farms, expand opportunities for farmers and preserve our open space.
 Despite our love for our programs, that love is not universal and there are groups that would still like to chop up our farms into development.
-We must remain vigilant and make sure we don’t lose what we’ve already achieved.
+We must remain vigilant and ensure we don’t lose what we’ve already achieved.

 Opioid and Drug Addiction